 How We Work

-The Papitto Opportunity Connection Law School Scholarship is offered on an annual basis to any BIPOC person from Rhode Island who has an undergraduate degree and has been accepted into an accredited law school anywhere in the United States.
-This scholarship, administered by the Rhode Island Bar Foundation, provides $25,000 annually and is renewable for two additional years.
-Criteria for awarding this scholarship are modeled after the Thomas F. Black Memorial Scholarship Program, and applications for both scholarships can be found on-line at ribar.com under Rhode Island Bar Foundation-Thomas F. Black Memorial Scholarship Program.
+The Papitto Opportunity Connection Law School Scholarships are offered on an annual basis to any Rhode Islander who has an undergraduate degree and has been accepted into an accredited law school anywhere in the United States.
+These scholarships, administered by the Rhode Island Bar Foundation, provide $25,000 annually and are renewable for two additional years.
+Criteria for awarding these scholarships are modeled after the Thomas F. Black Jr. Memorial Scholarship Program, and applications for both scholarships can be found on-line at ribar.com under Rhode Island Bar Foundation-Thomas F. Black Jr. Memorial Scholarship Program.

 The POC/Brown Urban Education Fellowship Program invests in rising teachers by providing financial support for Urban Education Fellowship participants so they can focus on academics.
-This funding allows us to contribute to increasing the number of BIPOC teachers in schools.
 The Brown Urban Education Fellowship program prepares teachers to serve in Providence-area urban schools in a way that improves student outcomes in a culturally responsive manner.
 The intensive, year-long course of study reflects a commitment by each fellow to the state’s urban community and requires participants to teach in urban schools for three years after finishing the program.
 Upon completion of the commitment, Brown University forgives each fellow’s student loans.
-The application and guidelines for this scholarship can be found at brown.edu
+The application and guidelines for this scholarship can be found at brown.edu.

 Sylvio Gario never imagined he would want to become a teacher.
 Immigrating from the small Caribbean island of St. Maarten to the United States, Gario’s elementary school teachers encouraged him to improve his behavior, but he was unwilling to listen.See More